alex-ball/HowTo-DataImpact/how-to-measure-impact.md

 The totals for these metrics are displayed in a dashboard;
-bar charts or sunburst diagrams supplement a tabular view, and not only is data available at the level of individual resources but also aggregrated for individual researchers, resource types, and various levels of organisational unit (programmes, departments, whole organisations).^[Example PlumX profile for the University of Pittsburgh, URL: <https://plu.mx/pitt/>.]
+bar charts or sunburst diagrams supplement a tabular view, and not only is data available at the level of individual resources but also aggregated for individual researchers, resource types, and various levels of organisational unit (programmes, departments, whole organisations).^[Example PlumX profile for the University of Pittsburgh, URL: <https://plu.mx/pitt/>.]